and-rew-too/PROJECTS/MROW-RFIDCATSCAN/readme.md

 <br> SS attached to D4 (pin 6)
 <br> Servo pwm switch attached to D3 (pin 5)
 <br> Limitswitch attached to D7 (pin 9)
+WHEN difning variables for some reason sp32 hates having pin defined under number 9, yet all other pins can numbered in this way (i.e. 2,4,7,8).
+To avoid this behavior ONLY have pins numbered #define LIMIT_PIN D7, for pin 9.